-1. GENERAL.
+1. GENERAL

 - (a) Plan Purpose.
-The Company, by means of the Plan, seeks to secure and retain the services of Employees, Directors and Consultants, to provide incentives for such persons to exert maximum efforts for the success of the Company and any Affiliate and to provide a means by which such persons may be given an opportunity to benefit from increases in value of the Common Stock through the granting of Awards. - (b) Available Awards.
-The Plan provides for the grant of the following Awards: (i) Incentive Stock Options; (ii) Nonstatutory Stock Options; (iii) SARs; (iv) Restricted Stock Awards; (v) RSU Awards; (vi) Performance Awards; and (vii) Other Awards. - (c) Adoption Date; Effective Date.
-The Plan will come into existence on the Adoption Date, but no Award may be granted prior to the Effective Date.
+The Company, by means of the Plan, seeks to induce highly-qualified prospective officers and employees who are not currently employed by the Company or any Affiliate to accept employment and provide them with a proprietary interest in the Company.
+The Company intends that the Plan be reserved for persons to whom the Company may issue securities without stockholder approval as an inducement pursuant to Rule 5635(c)(4) of the Marketplace Rules of the NASDAQ Stock Market, Inc. - (b) Available Awards.
+The Plan provides for the grant of the following Awards: (i) Nonstatutory Stock Options; (ii) Stock Appreciation Rights; (iii) Restricted Stock Awards; (iv) RSU Awards; (v) Performance Awards; and (vi) Other Awards. - (c) Adoption Date.
+The Plan will come into existence and become effective on the Adoption Date.